-- Specific assistance, particularly in the form of employment subsidies in the South of the departments of the Cher and the Indre.

-- 1 - National priority action programmes and especially No 5 aimed at the de-isolation of the West, South West and the Massif Central by improving the motorways.
+- Specific assistance, particularly in the form of employment subsidies in the South of the departments of the Cher and the Indre; - national priority action programmes and especially No 5 aimed at the deisolation of the West, South West and the Massif Central by improving the motorways; - regional priority action programmes which have already been the subject of a firm State commitment concern the middle-Loire totalling FF 67 million and small 'cottage hospitals' totalling FF 3.2 million.

-7 CHAMPAGNE-ARDENNE (1,3 million inhabitants)
+7. CHAMPAGNE-ARDENNE (1.3 million inhabitants)